There’s a new pesto in town! This Easy Pea Pesto with Pistachio and Arugula is ready to rock your pasta game!

 I’ve always been a big fan of using arugula in pesto.

 It’s vibrant, flavorful, and just plain pretty!
 More importantly, is just how heavenly it tastes over fresh tortellini.
 OMG!
 I could seriously eat this and nothing else all winter long.
 In fact, I just may try to!

 You should join me.
 It’s oh-so-easy being green!

-- 2 TBSP extra virgin or mild olive oil
+- 3 TBSP extra virgin or light olive oil (divided)

 - a pinch of salt

-- additional Parmesan cheese for topping
+- additional Parmesan or Mozzarella cheese for topping

 - several chopped pistachios for garnish

 - salt and pepper to taste will vary based on amount of salty parm used

 - Begin by steaming your peas, this will take a few minutes on the stove or the microwave.